atoponce/d-note/INSTALL.md

 The correct `python-crypto` package should be coming from https://www.dlitz.net/software/pycrypto/

-Now make a directory under your web root to clone the Git repository:

-    # mkdir /var/www/
-    # git clone https://github.com/atoponce/d-note.git /var/www/dnote
-    # mkdir /var/www/dnote/data/
-    # chown root.www-data /var/www/dnote/data
-    # chmod g+w,o= /var/www/dnote/data

 Configuration
 -------------
 Run the following from a terminal to setup the configuration file and data storage directory before launching the application:

-    $ python setup.py
+    $ python setup.py install

+After the application is installed, the dconfig.py needs to be generated.

+Edit the dnote.ini in this directory and update the 'config_path' value in the [default] section.
+It is recommended that this value be either either /etc/dnote or ~/.dnote.
+Once edited, copy the dnote.ini file to the directory you created.

+Once copied, run the following:

+    $ generate_dnote_hashes

-This will create a `dconfig.py` which should have salts with random hexadecimal strings as their values, and should create a `/data` directory to store the notes.
+This will create a `dconfig.py` in the proper directory.
+This file should have salts with random hexadecimal strings as their values.

 Apache Setup
 ------------